MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/replication-priority-boost.md

 This built-in priority works fine in most cases.
 However, there are scenarios in which the built-in priority heuristics aren't the most efficient approach.
 For example, in some environments, sites are not designed according to proximity but according to functionality, say primary versus backup sites.
 Inter-site changes might be more relevant than intra-site changes.
 Alternately, there are times that the changes in the configuration DC aren't important.
 Or there are times in which you want to stick with a particular partner DC over the rest in the same group.

 Another scenario in which Replication Priority Boost might be useful would involve an administrator performing an over-the-wire DC promo that requires replication of a large DIT file.
 If the replication was interrupted due to reboots or network issues, the replication might restart using a different replication partner.
 Specifying a prioritization boost on the `repsFrom` attribute would let the administrator prioritize a specific replication partner (or multiple replication partners) to work around this situation.
+This article includes an example of how to specify a prioritization boost in the Replication Priority Boost feature using the `repsFrom` attribute.

 ## System requirements